New Year's resolution: Participation

-The 1671 diary of Anne Halkett includes an entry on January 2 titled "Resolutions," which contained a number of religious pledges taken primarily from bible verses, such as “I will not offend any more.”
+The 1671 diary of Anne Halkett includes an entry on January 2 titled "Resolutions", which contained a number of religious pledges taken primarily from bible verses, such as "I will not offend any more."

 By the beginning of the 19th century, the tendency of people to make (and fail to keep) resolutions was commonly known and satirized.
-Walker’s Hibernian Magazine in 1802 contained an article stating that “the following personages have begun the year with a strong of resolutions, which they all solemnly pledged to keep”, then listing a series of obviously fictitious resolutions (“Statesmen have resolved to have no other object in view than the good of their country…the physicians have determined to follow nature in her operations, and to prescribe no more than is necessary, and to be very moderate in their fees.”)
+Walker's Hibernian Magazine in 1802 contained an article stating that "the following personages have begun the year with a strong of resolutions, which they all solemnly pledged to keep", then listing a series of obviously fictitious resolutions ("Statesmen have resolved to have no other object in view than the good of their country…the physicians have determined to follow nature in her operations, and to prescribe no more than is necessary, and to be very moderate in their fees.")

 An early instance of the complete phrase "new year resolution" is found in a January 1st issue of a Boston newspaper from 1813:And yet, I believe there are multitudes of people, accustomed to receive injunctions of new year resolutions, who will sin all the month of December, with a serious determination of beginning the new year with new resolutions and new behaviour, and with the full belief that they shall thus expiate and wipe away all their former faults.At the end of the Great Depression, about a quarter of American adults formed New Year's resolutions.
 At the start of the 21st century, about 40% did.
-In fact, according to the American Medical Association, approximately 40% to 50% of Americans participated in the New Year's resolution tradition from the 1995 Epcot and 1985 Gallop Polls.
+In fact, according to the American Medical Association, approximately 40% to 50% of Americans participated in the New Year's resolution tradition from the 1995 Epcot and 1985 Gallup Polls.
 A study found 46% of participants who made common New Year's resolutions (e.g. weight loss, exercise programs, quitting smoking) were likely to succeed, over ten times as among those deciding to make life changes at other times of the year.